Hardik-hp/DDS_SCM/README.md

 ## Installation Steps:

+## Please make sure that port 27017 is Free before starting with Installtion

 ### Pre-installation requirements:

 1. `python3` installed and working (Recommended version 3.11.5 -- this is the version on author's machine)